Yes. Here's how:

 |From the bottom left corner select "Settings" then "Manage Wallets"||Click on the wallet whose password you forgot and select "Change password"||Click on "Forgot password"|

-After selecting the "forgot password" button, enter your recovery passphrase exactly as they were shown to you when you first set up the app.
+After selecting the "forgot password" button, enter your recovery passphrase exactly as they were written to you when you first set up the app.
 Make sure all characters are lowercase, there is only one space between words and there are no extra spaces at the end.
+If your wallet also has a BIP39, enable the "advanced settings" under the phrase and select the BIP39 option to enter the exact one you have protecting your wallet.
 Once your recovery phrase is accepted you can choose a new password to encrypt your wallets.

 I never set a password, but now the app is asking for one!

 The desktop version always required a password, it was never possible to create a wallet without setting a password.
-If you never set a password in the first place on the iOS or Android versions, a recent security update automatically protected your wallets with the password "coinomi".
+If you created your wallet on iOS or Android years ago and never set a password in the first place, a security update automatically protected your wallets with the password "coinomi" (all lowercase).
+In this case please use the password "coinomi" to unlock your wallet.
+After making sure that your recovery phrase is correctly backed up, please change your password to a value only you know.
 On iOS every time you open the app you should see a warning that your password was set to that value.
 On Android you should see that warning any time your password is requested.
-So please use the password "coinomi" (all lowercase) to unlock your wallet.
-After making sure that your recovery phrase is correctly backed up, please change your password to a value only you know.

 Possible errors when resetting the password:

 Please note, the desktop or iOS versions may have different error messages, but all the possible error causes are listed below.